Sharjah Prize for Arab Culture Laureates

 · Esad Durakovic (Bosnia Herzegovina) is Professor at the University of Sarajevo and Member Academy of Sciences and Arts of Bosnia and Herzegovina, Department of Humanities.
 He is an outstanding Bosnian scholar of Arabic literature and translator of the Koran and The Thousand and One Nights.

 · Abdulaziz el Makalah (Yemen).
-Professor of Arab literature, he is one of the Arab world’s leading poets and is deeply committed to promoting and developing Yemen’s culture.
+Professor of Arab literature, he is one of Arab world’s leading poets and is deeply committed to promoting and developing Yemen’s culture.